 And downing other caffeine-containing substances might also send your heart fluttering, not to mention drive up blood pressure.

 For example, many energy drinks are loaded with caffeine and other caffeine-like substances, such as taurine, that also give you a jolt, especially if you buy it in a supersized can or have more than one.
-While there’s much variation in caffeine content, some energy drinks contain as much caffeine as several cups of coffee.
+While there are many variations in caffeine content, some energy drinks contain as much caffeine as several cups of coffee.

-“Energy drinks, which can contain much higher amounts of caffeine than coffee or soda, as well as other stimulants like guarana, can in rare cases cause dangerous arrhythmias,” Zielinski says.
+“Energy drinks, which can contain much higher amounts of caffeine than coffee or soda, as well as other stimulants like guarana, can, in rare cases, cause dangerous arrhythmias,” Zielinski says.
 “This risk is greater when ingested in large amounts, or paired with other stimulants or exercise.
 People with known arrhythmias should probably avoid them.”
 Guarana, a plant native to the Amazon, is a strong medicinal stimulant that’s often used in energy drinks.

 It’s not even necessarily the pep caffeine puts in our step, but its diuretic property that’s problematic — dehydration can cause palpitations, Grayver notes.
 So in addition to having coffee in moderation, it’s important to drink plenty of water.